fundamental beliefsWork is changing

 This changing era of work has impact on society, organisations and individuals.
-It means our education system needs to change.
-Also, the way we are organising work is changing.
+The way we are organising work is changing.
 Because most actions can be automated.
-Whatever we have left that requires human effort, is becoming more complex and also we want people to be as productive as possible.
-Although this in itself is a wrong phrasing.
-Being productive reflects on work on a production line, while the work of today is quite different from that.
+Whatever we have left that requires human effort, is becoming more complex, or – suprising enough – more human.
+Although the leading reality is that we still want people to be as productive as possible… Being productive reflects on work on a production line, while the work of today is quite different from that.
 It is the creative, complex problem solving and communicative work that we need our people to work on.
 On top of that, instead of being productive, focus should be on adding value.
-Making the shift from costcutting to optimizing value is a completely new way of thinking.
+Making the shift from cost cutting to optimizing value is a completely new way of thinking.
+To see people – and our human potential – as our greatest asset.

 In our society and in the organisations everything should be aimed at enabling our slashies to add as much value as possible for the purpose at hand.
 Our government should facilitate this, as should the HR departments and the managers within the organisation.

-For individuals it’s all about knowing who we are (strong sense of identity), how we can add value and learning to manage our ‘slashie’ business.
+For individuals it’s all about knowing who we are (strong sense of identity), how we can add value and learning to manage our ‘slashy’ business.
 Also everything that our ’employer for life’ used to arrange for us, is now on our own plate.
 Most importantly our own development.
-Continuous learning, in order to be able to add value today and tomorrow, is now our own responsibility!
+Continuous learning – life long learning – in order to be able to add value today and tomorrow, is now our own responsibility.

 Challenges and opportunities